mousebird-consulting-inc/WhirlyGlobe/tutorial/micello_map.md

 ![Second level of the mall]({{ site.baseurl }}/images/tutorial/micello_3.png)

-## Supporting selection of map features
+## Selection of map features

 Now we're going to let the user select shops and restaurants in the mall to learn more about them.
 The **MaplyMicelloMap** object will return information about a selected entity using the **MaplyMicelloMapEntity** class.
-Call the **MaplyMicelloMap** select:viewC: method to get a **MaplyMicelloMapEntity** object, which has a *properties* dictionary property which contains metadata that can be displayed.
+Call the **MaplyMicelloMap** select:viewC: method to get a **MaplyMicelloMapEntity** object, which has a *properties* dictionary property which contains metadata we can be display.

-In the example, we use a simple form view controller to display the properties (the SimpleAnnotationViewController, which is among the files to download that are listed above).
+In the example, we use a simple form view controller to display the properties (the **SimpleAnnotationViewController**, which is among the files to download that are listed above).
 The **MaplyAnnotation** object anchors this view to the appropriate location in the map.

-Add the following two method implementations after onSegChange :
+Add the following two method implementations after *onSegChange* :

 {% highlight objc %}
 - (void)globeViewController:(WhirlyGlobeViewController *__nonnull)viewC didSelect:(NSObject *__nonnull)selectedObj {